Runaway Bay, Texas: Geography

-The city is built around an 18-hole golf course and the city's main water tower resembles a golf ball on a tee.

 Demographics

 As of the 2020 United States census, there were 1,546 people, 734 households, and 501 families residing in the city.

 Golf course

-The Club at Runaway Bay is an 18-hole golf course and club house designed by Leon Howard and established in 1969.
-It is Par 72, length 7032 yards and has a course rating of 73.1.
+The Club at Runaway Bay was an 18-hole golf course and club house designed by Leon Howard and established in 1969.
+It was Par 72, length 7032 yards and had a course rating of 73.1.
 It was featured in the 2008–09 edition of Golf Digest as one of the "Best Places to Play."

+The course closed on November 3, 2024.

 Alleged chupacabra sighting

 On January 17, 2010, the golf course was the subject of a chupacabra sighting in which the unidentified dead animal was described as a "brown, earth-colored creature is hairless with oversized canines and elongated padded feet with inch-long toes tapered with sharp, curved claws.
 The creature also had long hind legs."
 Upon investigation, a biologist with the Texas Parks and Wildlife Department identified the animal as a hairless raccoon.